torianne02/my-open-source-contributions/README.md

-# Welcome to my Open Source Contribution List
+# Welcome to My Open Source Contribution List

 Hello 👋!
 If you've found this repository you already know that my name is Victoria Fluharty.
 What you probably don't know is that I go by **Tori**.